MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mvexpandoperator.md

 * *ColumnName:* In the result, arrays in the named column are expanded to multiple rows.
 * *ArrayExpression:* An expression yielding an array.
 If this form is used, a new column is added and the existing one is preserved.
 * *Name:* A name for the new column.
 * *Typename:* Indicates the underlying type of the array's elements, which becomes the type of the column produced by the operator.
-Nonconforming values in the array will not be converted.
+Nonconforming values in the array won't be converted.
 Instead, these values will take on a `null` value.
 * *RowLimit:* The maximum number of rows generated from each original row.
 The default is 2147483647.

   > [!Note]
   > The legacy and obsolete form of the operator `mvexpand` has a default row limit of 128.

 * *IndexColumnName:* If `with_itemindex` is specified, the output will include an additional column (named *IndexColumnName*), which contains the index (starting at 0) of the item in the original expanded collection.

 **Returns**